 Overall, the strongest part of Steins;Gate‘s OST lies in their opening and ending themes.
 The background music is just comprised of subtle songs to enhance the atmosphere with nothing really standing out, however, a show like Steins;Gate doesn’t need an overly epic soundtrack.
 It’s a slow-paced anime that is meant to build up to the major events and the writing and dialogue take center stage and shouldn’t be overshadowed by the soundtrack.
 It is a move that I think works really well for this show.

 If you’re looking for some shows that are similar to Steins;Gate, I will point you toward Higurashi no Naku Koro ni as well as its sequel Higurashi no Naku Koro ni Kai.
 You will need to watch both of those shows to understand why it’s a recommendation as it features the same concept of different world lines without the scientific background to support it.
 I will also recommend Mirai Nikki in the fact that it also features the concept of using a cell phone to change the future, but it doesn’t exactly involve time travel.
 If you want something shorter in length, I will point you to Puella Magi Madoka Magica which revolutionized the magical girl genre.
 Madoka Magica also features the concept of time travel as well.
-Hopefully, between these shows, you will find something to your liking.

 Overall Score & Thoughts